ROCm/MIVisionX/amd_openvx_extensions/amd_custom/CustomNode.md

 * Implement the three functions of the class in a seperate .cpp file following [custom_copy_impl.cpp](./custom_lib/custom_copy_impl.cpp)
 * Invoke the new class by adding it in the CreateCustomClass() [custom_api.cpp](./custom_lib/custom_api.cpp)
 * Modify CMakeLists.txt to include the implementation file in [CUSTOM_LIB_SOURCES](./custom_lib/CMakeLists.txt)
 * Rebuild MIVisionX with the new custom operator.
-Voila: The new custom function is ready to work from vx_amd_custom extension
+Voila!
+The new custom function is ready to work from vx_amd_custom extension

 ### Test the new custom operator using runvx utility
 * Sample gdf for runvx using the "Copy" operator can be found under [Readme](./README.md)
 * Modify the gdf approproately to test the new custom functionality